 - Appreciate the skill of those who created them and those who have studied them since.

 What level is the course and do I need any particular skills?

 This is an introductory course and does not assume any previous study or reading although you will need a good grasp of English to keep up with the course.
 As with most of our history and current affairs courses, an open mind and a willingness to listen to and think about views with which you do not always agree are more important than specific levels of skills.

 How will I be taught, and will there be any work outside the class?

 Illustrated lectures, discussions, questions, reading and analysis of original texts (in translation).
-The course will include a visit to the British Museum.

 Are there any other costs?
 Is there anything I need to bring?